levkk/rwf/docs/docs/models/create-records.md

 ## Unique constraints

 It's very common to place unique constraints on certain columns in a table to avoid duplicate records.
-For example, the `"users"` table would typically have a unique contraint on the `email` column, ensuring that no two users have the same email address.
+For example, the `"users"` table would typically have a unique constraint on the `email` column, ensuring that no two users have the same email address.

-To handle unique contraints, Rwf can update a record in-place if one exists already matching the constraint:
+To handle unique constraints, Rwf can update a record in-place if one exists already matching the constraint:

 === "Rust"
     ```rust